lee-zhg/watson-voicebot/README.md

 1. A message response is returned.
 1. The response text is sent to the Text to Speech service.
 1. Synthesized audio is returned.
-1. Voice Agent with Watson streams the audio response to the caller.
+1. Voice Integration with Watson streams the audio response to the caller.

 ## SIP Trunk

 You can use SIP trunks to quickly set up and test your environment from the public telephone network.
 When you connect to a agent through a SIP trunk, you must configure your SIP trunk to forward INVITE requests to the agent based on its IP address.
-You can find your Voice Agent with Watson SIP URI endpoint on the Getting started page.
+You can find your Voice Integration with Watson SIP URI endpoint on the `Phone` integration page of Watson Assistance instance.

 Calls flow through a SIP trunk to the agent, which communicates with Watson services though the API.